Virimi Vakatawa

-Virimi Vakatawa (born 1 May 1992) is a New Zealand-born French professional rugby union player who plays as a centre or a wing for Bristol Bears and the French national team.
+Virimi Vakatawa (born 1 May 1992) is a New Zealand-born French professional rugby union player who plays as a centre or a wing for Super Rugby club Fijian Drua and formerly the French national team.

 Arriving in France in 2010 and having obtained a French passport, he joined the France sevens team in 2014 before playing for the France national rugby union team since 2016 and the Six Nations Championship.

 In September 2022, he suddenly retired from professional rugby due to a heart condition.
 On 27 September 2023, it was confirmed that he was returning to Rugby after signing for Bristol Bears.

 Early life

 Vakatawa was born in Rangiora, New Zealand on 1 May 1992, before moving to Naluwai, Fiji, his family village in Naitasiri Province.
 He holds Fijian citizenship and started rugby with his hometown club at 9 years old.
 He then joined Nasinu Secondary School, a famous rugby playing school in Fiji.
 He played both rugby league and rugby union before joining the Fiji national under-19 rugby union team at 17 years old.